- Location: Ketugram, West Bengal, India

 Bahula Temple Aarti and Pooja Timings

-The most important festivals are celebrated in Bahula Temple are Durga Pooja( around October), Kali Puja (in Ashwin), Navratri, and Maha Shivratri.
+The most important festivals celebrated in Bahula Temple are Durga Pooja( around October), Kali Puja (in Ashwin), Navratri, and Maha Shivratri.